 - JSerra Faith Formation – Tuesday Night Youth Group (TNL)

 In addition to organized sports, I have a passion for mountain biking.
 Prior to my tumor and complications, I spent most of my off-time riding with my buddies Iain, Zach, Edward and my brother Hayden in Laguna, Aliso Woods, San Clemente and the Santa Ana Mountains.
 I also made many trips to Big Bear and rode a ton at the Snow Summit bike park.
 My ultimate is to get back to the level of riding I had before.
 One of the most fun I recently had riding was going to St George, UT and ride with my dad and his buddy Barry.
+Currently, I am sponsored by ODI grips and GoPro for my mountain biking and video’s I post on my channel.

 In August of 2019, I headed to St Norbert College in De Pere, WI to study Physics, Math and Computer Science.
 I also be played football for the St Norbert Green Knights and was voted Scout Player of the Week on October 2019.
 Due to the pandemic and the distance from home, I decided to leave St Norbert and move closer to home to pursue my education and football at Chapman University.
 I’ve also changed my major to Communications so I get a good foundation of knowledge to help with my career goals of becoming a pediatric brain cancer patient advocate working with charities, and motivational speaker.